francoiscolombo/sample/README.md

 - FC Blog (this application): http://localhost:5000/

 ## AKS deployment

+!!!PLEASE NOTE THAT THIS PART IS CURRENTLY DEACTIVATED!!!

 you need an Azure subscription, of course. we are going to use the Azure Cloud Shell, and the Azure CLI, in order to create all what we need.